MahendraBishnoi29/chakr-crm/README.md

 ### NOTE:

-I was only able to spend 6 to 7 Hours becuase of i was travelling at the i recieved the assignment mail.
+I was only able to spend 6 to 7 Hours becuase of i was travelling back to my hometown at the i time recieved the assignment mail.

 ## Adding Few Images Here